MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-intake-provider.md

 ## Add provider definition to solution

+To add a provider definition to a solution, follow these steps.

 1. Go to the [Power App Maker portal](https://make.powerapps.com) and navigate to the newly-created solution **IOMLabProviders**.
 1. Select **Add existing \> IOM Provider Definition**.
 1. Select **IOMLabOrderIntakeProvider**, and then select **Add** to add it to the solution.

 ## Add transformation to the provider definition

+To add a transformation to the provider definition, follow these steps.

 1. Go to **Providers \> Catalog**.
 1. Select the newly-created **IOMLabOrderIntakeProvider**.